 - University service credit plus the time away from work during the medical-related separation.

 - As soon as a supervisor or department head is informed or becomes aware that an employee is requesting to return from military service, the supervisor or department head must consult with the campus Human Resources office to insure University compliance with the Uniformed Services Employment and Reemployment Rights Act (USERRA) and the related regulations.

-- Staff and Hourly employees other than those in temporary positions (defined in the regulations as positions that exist for a brief, non-recurrent period with no reasonable expectation that the employment would have continued for a significant period) who take a leave of absence or separate to enter military service are entitled to the reemployment provisions of USERRA.
+- Staff and Temporary employees (excluded are positions that exist for a brief, non-recurrent period with no reasonable expectation that the employment will continue for a significant period) who take a leave of absence or separate to enter military service are entitled to the reemployment provisions of USERRA.
 When an employee completes military duty and meets the conditions below, the veteran is to be restored to the status that he or she would have enjoyed with reasonable certainty as an employee as if the leave or separation had not occurred.
 This includes, if applicable:

 - Working conditions established by one’s length of university service.

 - The position that the person would have been in had the leave or separation not occurred.
 This may be at the same, higher or lower classification level and includes the completion of any evaluation period that would have expired during this time.